Htunn/simple-port-checker/README.md

 ## Security Considerations

 This tool is intended for legitimate security testing and network diagnostics only.
 Users are responsible for ensuring they have proper authorization before scanning any networks or systems they do not own.

+For security vulnerabilities, please see our [Security Policy](SECURITY.md).

 ## Support